adamgross42/FTMS-rower/docs/PoC.md

 	}
 }
 ```
+It works!
+So definitely a good starting point, but to figure out the difference for pause/stop, I will need to have a closer look later.
 Now that we control the video basically via code, we want to turn off (either hide, like the picture-in-picture button) or disable (like the progress bar) user controls for the video playback.
 This is easily done by adding this to the javascript code in our index.html.
 ```
 const player = videojs('rowing_video');